History Of Arabica Coffee — From Ethiopia & Yemen To The World

 | SL28/SL34 | Kenya & East Africa | Blackcurrant, citrus, high clarity |

-Washed processing proliferated where water & infrastructure were present; naturals persisted in drier climates.
+Washed styles proliferated where water & infrastructure existed; naturals persisted in dry climates.
 Geography remains a reliable flavor compass.
+Explore Processing Methods.

 Practical Takeaways For Malaysian Roasters

-- Flavor forecasting: Ethiopia/Yemen heritage tends toward floral/fruit profiles; Typica/Bourbon lines yield balanced sweetness; Kenyan SLs lean high-acidity.
+- Flavor forecasting: Ethiopia/Yemen heritage → floral/fruit; Typica/Bourbon → balanced sweetness; Kenyan SLs → vivid acidity.

-- Roast approach: Preserve aromatics for Ethiopian washed; give naturals extra time to smooth fruit; medium development for nut-chocolate Brazils used with milk.
+- Roast approach: Preserve aromatics for washed Ethiopians; give naturals extra time to smooth fruit; use medium development for chocolate-nut Brazils in milk.

 - Menu design: Pair an aromatic single-origin filter with a chocolate-forward house espresso.
-Use processing expectations to brief baristas and customers.
+Use process cues to brief baristas and customers.

-- Buying calendar: East Africa Q1–Q2 arrivals; Central America Q2–Q3; Brazil Q4.
-Align contracts with Malaysia’s peak café seasons.
+- Buying calendar: East Africa Q1–Q2; Central America Q2–Q3; Brazil Q4.
+Align contracts with café peak seasons.

-- Risk management: Variety and region shape disease/weather risk.
-Hedge with a balanced basket (washed Ethiopia, Brazil pulped-natural, a Central American washed, and a seasonal experimental lot).
+- Risk management: Hedge with a balanced basket—washed Ethiopia, Brazil pulped-natural, a Central American washed and a seasonal experimental lot.

 FAQ — History Of Arabica Coffee